Niagara Frontier Trekkers

 You'll find our team at the annual University of Scouting, and in addition we have several events planned for the year:

-We're also doing two shakedown hikes in 2014 - one Provo style in July, allowing individuals to register and attend.
+We're doing two shakedown hikes in 2014 - one Provo style in July, allowing individuals to register and attend.
 The other will be Patrol style, inviting 3 or 4 small groups of up to 8 Scouts and 2 adults to learn to trek together.
 In each of these activities, we'll be hands-on, using the actual gear that might be used on an actual backpacking excursion, and learning the routines involved in a multi-day activity.

 The Trekkers do have equipment available to be used by participants in the activity, if needed; see the list of equipment below to understand what's available and what you might need to supply.